Conjectures related to aliquot sequences starting on integer powers $n^i$

 The prime number 37 appears in the factorization of the terms of index 1, 2 of all sequences that begin with the integers $3^{36k}$.

-The case of index 1 follows from both Theorem (1) and Conjecture (38).
+The case of index 1 follows from both Corollary (1) and Conjecture (38).

 The prime number 79 appears in the factorization of the terms of indexes 1, 2, 3 of all sequences that begin with the integers $3^{78k}$.